Selection for International Youth Championships 2018

 The World Schools and European Schools Championships have open and girls’ sections for U17, U15, U13, U11, U9 and U7 over nine rounds.

-Players will be selected for the European Schools from the January 2017 ECF grading list (if available) otherwise the amended July 2016 ECF grading list will be used.
-The closing deadline for completion of the expression of interest form for the World Schools Championship is 18 January 2017, and for the European Schools Championships is 1 March 2017
+Players will be selected for the European Schools from the January 2018 ECF grading list (if available) otherwise the amended July 2017 ECF grading list will be used.
+The closing deadline for completion of the expression of interest form for the World Schools Championship is 20th January 2018 for European Schools Championships is 10th March 2018

 Holders of these cups are determined by team competition with other nations in the British Isles.
 The Glorney Cup requires a team of five U18 players.
 The Gilbert Cup requires a team of three U18 girls.
 The Robinson Cup requires a team of six U14 players.
 The Stokes Cup requires a team of six U12 players.
 Five games are played in three days, supported by ECF coaches.
-Players may register their interest in this event with the Junior Director no later than 3rd April 2017.
-There is no set requirement for an ECF grade for a player to be considered for these Cup tournaments.
+Players may register their interest in this event with the Junior Director no later than 3rd April 2018.
+There is no set requirement for an ECF grade for a player to be considered for these Cup tournaments, however the highest FIDE rated/ECF graded players will be selected from those expressing interest.
 ECF coaching will be arranged within the constraints of the relatively fast-paced tournament.

 GENERAL REQUIREMENTS AND ITALICISED TERMS

-3) Events that occur during school terms will require permission of school authorities.
-On request, the Director of Junior Chess and Education will write a letter supporting a parent’s request for their child’s absence from school.
-This may not be used for siblings who are not playing for the Official England Team.
+- Events that occur during school terms will require permission of school authorities.
+On request, the Director of Junior Chess and Education will write a letter supporting a parent’s request for their child’s absence from school for the event.
+This may not be used for siblings who are not playing for the Official England Team as the ECF does not support their absence from school during term time.

-4) Parents are required to send a deposit to the ECF office confirming their child’s availability and acceptance by the date given on the letter of invitation to the event.
+- Parents are required to send a deposit to the ECF office confirming their child’s availability and acceptance.
+On acceptance of the invitation (via an online form), the player/parent will be sent an electronic invoice with payment instructions.
+Payment of the deposit should be completed by the date given on the letter of invitation to the event.

 Code of Conduct

 Participation in any event is subject to the player, parent and any other accompanying person agreeing to the applicable ECF code of conduct for international junior events, which covers teamwork and other behavioural requirements.
-The Junior Director may withdraw a player’s tournament registration at any time and decline to invite players or parents to future championships whom the Head of Delegation reports for behaviour detrimental to good teamwork or other material breaches.
+The Director of Junior Chess and Education may withdraw a player’s tournament registration at any time and decline to invite players or parents to future championships whom the Head of Delegation reports for behaviour detrimental to good teamwork or other material breaches.

 Travel and Accommodation

 In general, parents are responsible for arranging players’ and their own travel.
 There may be some events, notably the U16 Olympiad, where the ECF may arrange group travel.
 Players and accompanying persons are required to use official hotels booked by the ECF through tournament organisers.
 The ECF maintains a travel insurance policy that may cover a portion of financial loss for those who are ECF members; however, travellers may wish to consider purchasing additional private travel insurance.
-Responsibility for the ECF’s portion of logistical support rests with the Director of Junior Chess and Education, who is supported by the Junior Directorate Business Manager, Head of Junior International Chess, Junior Trip Coordinators and Heads of Delegation.
+Responsibility for the ECF’s portion of logistical support rests with the Director of Junior Chess and Education, who is supported by the Junior Directorate Finance Officer, Head of Junior International Chess and Heads of Delegation.

 This term refers to the right usually granted by World Youth and Cadet and European Youth Chess Championships organisers to the previous year’s Medal winners.